mayerhofer/nodeMasterClass/RestApiSection/appLesson07_Rounting/readme.md

 > NODE_ENV=staging node index.js
 > NODE_ENV=production node index.js

-Open browser and navigate to https://localhost:(port)
+Open browser and navigate to:
+https://localhost:3000/sample : A GET to this URL should return a response object with name "https://localhost:3000/hello" and error status 406. https://localhost:3000/hello : Should return a page with a Hello World message. https://localhost:3000/ {any other path} : Should return a default "Not Found" (404) page.

 ### Observations:
 * Browser will warn with a unsafe certifacate error in witch issuer cannot be verified.